jess789550/microblog/README.md

 ### Chapter 16: Full Text Search
 - There are several open-source full-text engines: Elasticsearch, Apache Solr, Whoosh, Xapian, Sphinx, etc.
 - Elasticsearch is one that stands out to me as being fairly popular, in part due to its popularity as the "E" in the ELK stack for indexing logs, along with Logstash and Kibana.

+### Chapter 17: Deploy on Linux
+- These days there are many economic hosting services.
+For example, for $5 per month, Digital Ocean, Linode, or Amazon Lightsail will rent you a virtualized Linux server in which to run your deployment experiments (Linode and Digital Ocean provision their entry level servers with 1GB of RAM, while Amazon provides only 512MB).
+- If you prefer to practice deployments without spending any money, then Vagrant and VirtualBox are two tools that combined allow you to create a virtual server similar to the paid ones on your own computer.
+- The file id_rsa.pub is your public key, which is a file that you will provide to third parties as a way to identify you.
+- The id_rsa file is your private key, which should not be shared with anyone.
+- For a database server, I'm going to switch from SQLite to MySQL.
+- The postfix package is a mail transfer agent that I will use to send out emails.
+- The supervisor tool will monitor the Flask server process and automatically restart it if it ever crashes, or also if the server is rebooted.
+- The nginx server is going to accept all requests that come from the outside world, and forward them to the application.
+- Finally, I'm going to use git as my tool of choice to download the application directly from its git repository.
+- The Raspberry Pi is a low-cost revolutionary little Linux computer